suomitek/suomitek-appboard/docs/user/migrating-to-v1.0.0-alpha.5.md

 **NOTE**: You can skip the TLS flags if you have not installed Helm with a TLS certificate.

-## Delete the previous Kubeapps installation
+## Delete the previous Suomitek-appboard installation

-Now that we have backed up the releases we should delete existing Kubeapps resources.
+Now that we have backed up the releases we should delete existing Suomitek-appboard resources.
 To do so execute:

 ```bash
 suomitek-appboard down